Shawnzxxu/Deepfake/Topic Modeling/readme.md

 - A list of the most significant topics identified by the model.
 - Visualizations that illustrate the topic distribution across the documents.
-- Word clouds for each topic to give a better understanding of the most relevant words.
+- Bar charts for each topic to give a better understanding of the most relevant words.

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.
+We welcome any improvements or additions to the code or documentation.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contact